Flight-Free-UK/flight_free_uk_website/source/posts/destination-south-of-france.html.markdown

 In Hendaye I rented an apartment for a week to rest before the mountain challenge.
 After finishing on the Mediterranean coast (459 miles completed in 86 hours!)
 I was dropped off in mid France and spent a week in a rented house with some friends.
 From there I took the train to Paris, another to Caen, then cycled to the overnight ferry back to the UK.

 ![](/images/uploads/steve-masters-bike.jpg)

+*For tips on travelling by train across Europe, see our blogs [here](https://flightfree.co.uk/post/travel-tips-for-train-first-timers/) and [here](https://flightfree.co.uk/post/train-setting-across-europe/).*

+*[RailEurope](https://www.raileurope.com), Trainline and Eurostar will all sell tickets for these journeys, though the cheapest prices might be found through Ouigo and Oui SNCF.*